ozkuran/Algorithms/README.md

 # Algorithms
 ## An Algorithms repository

 I am presenting you from the ancient crypts of old back ups.
-Algorithms implemented in variative areas.
+Algorithms implemented in various time and projects.
 I will update them and add here time to time.

 ## Currently Implemented Algorithms